buren/git-story/README.md

 A git story is a git branching model which tries to so simple that any SCM novice should be able to effectively use it within 5 minutes.

 The model:

-1. Start developing a feature, and name it. ´´´gs dev <name>´´´
+1. Start developing a feature, and name it. `gs dev <name>`
-2. Save local changes and sync with remote. ´´´gs done <commit_message>´´´.
+2. Save local changes and sync with remote. `gs done <commit_message>`.
-3. If any conflicts fix them and ´´´gs done "Fixed merge conflicts in ..."´´´.
+3. If any conflicts fix them and `gs done "Fixed merge conflicts in ..."`.
-4. Make a pull request on GitHub. ´´´gs pull-request´´´.
+4. Make a pull request on GitHub. `gs pull-request`.

 ## Documentation